W. Lee O'Daniel: U.S. Senate

 O'Daniel ran for the United States Senate in the 1941 special election following the death of Morris Sheppard.
 He defeated Lyndon Johnson by 1,311 votes in one of the most controversial elections in state history.
 As a result of this experience, in the 1948 election, Johnson prepared for a close runoff by arranging for his supporters who controlled votes, including George Parr, to withhold their final tallies until the statewide results were announced.
 As a senator, O'Daniel was ineffective, and most of his legislation was defeated.
 He endorsed the anti-Roosevelt Texas Regulars in the 1944 presidential election.
 Elected to a full term in 1942, O'Daniel refused to run for another term in 1948.

 Later career

 After leaving the Senate, O'Daniel bought a ranch near Fort Worth.
 He invested in real estate in Dallas and was also active in the insurance business.

 O'Daniel ran for governor in 1956 and 1958 and claimed that the Brown v.
 Board of Education decision was part of a Communist conspiracy.
 He finished third in the Democratic primaries both times.
+After failing to win the Democratic nomination in 1958, O'Daniel accepted the nomination of the small right-wing Constitution Party, but he did not appear on the general election ballot due to the state's "sore loser" law.